This article has links to products and services we love, which we may make commission from.

 Four-bed dorms and private rooms are also available at the Nasca Lodge.

 Check out the full range of hostels in Nazca to see which fits your budget – see the overview here.

-There are a plethora of companies looking to take you to the dunes but for the authentic experience choose one which offers appropriate gear (authentic boards and boots) and the opportunity to ski.
+There are many companies looking to take you to the dunes, but for the authentic experience, choose one which offers appropriate gear (authentic boards and boots) and the opportunity to ski.

-The next town is Ica, there you will find banks, supermarkets, restaurants, and shops.
-It’s a short tuk-tuk ride away (approximately 15 minutes, 4-5 soles/£1/$1.43
+The next town is Ica; there you will find ATMs, supermarkets, restaurants, and shops.
+It’s a short tuk-tuk ride away, approximately 15 minutes.

 - Recommended nights: Max.
 3 nights.
 1 or 2 nights if only interested in sandboarding Peru